*This post may contain affiliate links for which I earn commissions.*

-This article will elaborate on how to make a scrapbook in easy steps for beginners.
+This step-by-step guide will elaborate on how to make a scrapbook in easy steps for beginners.

 First off, let’s talk briefly about scrapbooking and its definition.